TommasoTarchi/autoRNAseq/README.md

 }

 "splicing_analysis": {
-  "condition1" -> string: first condition to be compared (MUST correspond to at least one input BAM file) "condition2" -> string: second condition to be compared (MUST correspond to at least one input BAM file) "strandedness" -> integer: 0 for non-stranded, 1 for forward-stranded, 2 for reverse-stranded "read_length" -> integer: reads length (not all reads have to be of this length - rMATS-turbo is set to
+  "strandedness" -> integer: 0 for non-stranded, 1 for forward-stranded, 2 for reverse-stranded
+  "read_length" -> integer: reads length (not all reads have to be of this length - rMATS-turbo is set to
                             to handle varying length reads; in this case a reasonable approach is to use